lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-A CSR may contain one or more evidence, for example evidence asserting the storage properties of the private key as well evidence asserting the firmware version and other general properties of the device, or evidence signed by certificate chains on different cryptographic algorithms.
+A CSR may contain one or more evidence, for example evidence asserting the storage properties of the private key as well evidence asserting the firmware version and other general properties of the device, or evidence signed using different cryptographic algorithms.

 With these attributes, an RA or CA has additional information about whether to issue a certificate and what information